 A hybrid "hot-spot-and-spill" beam overcomes this problem, allowing you to see far AND wide at the same time:

-The size and brightness of the hot spot and spill beam relative to each other are the key to finding the best beam for each application, and this "profile" depends mostly on the size of the reflector – a bigger or more sophisticated reflector concentrates more light into the hot-spot and less in the spill-beam (compare the hedge beyond the white box):
+The size and brightness of the hot spot and spill beam relative to each other is the key to finding the best beam for each application, and this "profile" depends mostly on the size of the reflector – a bigger or more sophisticated reflector concentrates more light into the hot-spot and less in the spill-beam (compare the hedge beyond the white box):

 What about adjustable (zooming) beams?

-The first two beamshots above are from a zoomer – it delivers a flood OR a throw, but not both at the same time.
+The first two beamshots above are from a lens-based "zoomer" – it delivers a flood OR a throw, but not both at the same time.
 The third and fourth pictures are from fixed-beam torches with reflectors that deliver a flood AND a throw at the same time (BTW, thanks to Bluzie at TLF for these images.)

 The actual amount of light (in lumens) in the third and fourth beams is the same, but the third beam is better for security (leaving an intruder nowhere to hide) while the fourth is preferred for long-range applications like game-viewing – the spill-beam is just bright enough to support peripheral vision and avoid tunnel-vision, but not bright enough to cause back-glare.